Wesley College, Dublin: Development

 In June 1911 the Wesley College Trustees put the following proposal to the Methodist Conference, "This committee, having had the fact brought under their notice that at the present time there is no school in the three southern provinces under the Methodist Management offering to girls the advantages of an Intermediate education, suggests to the Conference that the present is a suitable occasion for opening Wesley College to girls who desire to secure such training as will fit them for professional and business careers".
 The Conference responded favourably and the Trustees purchased No. 110 St. Stephen's Green as a girls' hostel.
 It had formerly been known as "The Epworth Club", a boarding house for young Epworth business men coming to Dublin, which had ceased to serve its purposes.
 The hostel was called Epworth House.

-Six boarder girls and fifteen day-girls, together with the new boys, joined the 175 (approximately) boys to increase the number to 311 in 1914 who joined in September of 1911.
+Six boarder girls and fifteen day-girls, together with the new boys, joined the 175 (approximately) boys to increase the number to 311 in 1914 who joined in September 1911.

 Right up to the 1940s co-education was narrowly interpreted and strictly supervised.
 The boys were always called by their surnames, while the girls had their surnames prefixed by "Miss".
 Casual conversation between the boys and girls was discouraged and they did not have meals together until the 1950s.